H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 Heartbeat signals are generated in a few primary ways:

 - **Service checks**
-  - Scripts or supervisors periodically call status or health endpoints on critical services (ULTIMATE on `8051`, RAG on `8103`, web-research on `8009`, learner on `8053`), recording response times and outcomes.
+  - Supervisors or scripts periodically call status or health endpoints on critical services (for example, ULTIMATE on `8051`, RAG on `8103`, web-research on `8009`, learner on `8053`), recording response times and outcomes.

 - **Scheduled probes**
   - Regular tasks request short internal summaries or snapshots that indicate what the system has been doing recently.

 - **Aggregated indicators**
-  - Combined measures, such as counts of successful checks versus failures over a window, support higher-level judgments about health.
+  - Combined measures, such as counts of successful checks versus failures over a time window, support higher-level judgments about health.

 In practice, these checks focus on status and responsiveness rather than on downloading or storing new content.
 When probes detect increased error rates or latency, the system can temporarily shift to shallower retrieval patterns or simpler workflows until conditions improve.